jasonpdk/jasonpdk.github.io/_posts/2023-11-02-bounla-island-lough-derg.md

 comments: true
 ---

-[Bounla Island](https://www.logainm.ie/en/45977) is an island of about a 16 acres in size in Lough Derg just off the shore from Ballinderry in County Tipperary.
+[Bounla Island](https://www.logainm.ie/en/45977) is an island of about 16 acres in Lough Derg just off the shore from Ballinderry in County Tipperary.
 The island is owned by the ESB (folio TY55099F).

 ![Bounla Island Sattellite Map]({{ 'https://keane-content.ams3.digitaloceanspaces.com/img/lough_derg/islands/bounla_island/sattelite-map.png' }})